miguelromerogutierrez/learning-react-with-samples/src/pages/social-cards/README.md

 ```

 ## Dynamic properties
-JSX allow us set any javascript sentence inside brackets `{}` so we can set variable values as a propery
+Another use of JSX is the capablity to code JavaScript sentences inside brackets `{}` so we can set variable values as a propery

 ```javascript
 class SocialCardsPage extends React.Component {